cchitsiang/awesome-stars/topics.md

 - [datarhei/restreamer](https://github.com/datarhei/restreamer) - The Restreamer is a complete streaming server solution for self-hosting.
 It has a visually appealing user interface and no ongoing license costs.
 Upload your live stream to YouTube, Twitch, Facebook,
 - [RipcordSoftware/AvanceDB](https://github.com/RipcordSoftware/AvanceDB) - An in-memory database based on the CouchDB REST API and containing the CouchDB Futon and Fauxton web sites
 - [APIs-guru/openapi-directory](https://github.com/APIs-guru/openapi-directory) - 🌐 Wikipedia for Web APIs.
 Directory of REST API definitions in OpenAPI 2.0/3.x format
-- [Sylius/Sylius](https://github.com/Sylius/Sylius) - Open Source eCommerce Framework on Symfony
+- [Sylius/Sylius](https://github.com/Sylius/Sylius) - Headless open-source eCommerce platform on top of PHP/Symfony/API Platform
 - [benkeen/generatedata](https://github.com/benkeen/generatedata) - A powerful, feature-rich, random test data generator.

 ## reverse-engineering